thelia-modules/WireTransfer/README.md

 ### Integration

-The bank account information are displayed on `order-placed.html` of the default front office template, using the   Smarty block `additional-payment-info`.
+The bank account information are displayed in `order-placed.html` file of the default front office template, using the `order-placed.additional-payment-info` hook.

-> You may have to add this block to your `order-placed.html`file if it is not already present.

-If you want to create a fully customized page, create it in the `<module-base-path>/template/frontOffice/default/transfer-payment-order-placed.html` file.